shsiena/antlion/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-1. Create a file `training-data.txt`, and fill it with as much text as you can.
+1. Create a file `bait.txt` _(suggested name)_, and fill it with as much text as you can.
 This can be Wikipedia articles, blog posts, textbooks, or even Shakespeare. _Do not worry about formatting or special characters._

 3. Choose a couple routes that you are not/do not plan on using, such as `/blog/`, `/docs/installation/` or `/aboutus/detailed/`.
 These can be anything, but the more realistic they are, the better.